sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ```

 It is also recommended to change _en.json_ translations.
 That way,
-accidentally deleted keys in dynamic hosted microcopy (in Console) won't
+accidentally deleted keys in dynamic hosted marketplace texts (in
-cause the default English translations to be rendered in your custom
+Console) won't cause the default English translations to be rendered in
-client app.
+your custom client app.

-## Changing the microcopy used in tests
+## Changing the marketplace texts used in tests

 Also, in case you will translate the application and develop it forward
-it is wise to change the microcopy file that the tests use.
-Normally
+it is wise to change the marketplace text file that the tests use.
-tests are language agnostic as they use microcopy keys as values.
+Normally tests are language agnostic as they use marketplace text keys
-However, when adding new microcopy you can end up with missing microcopy
+as values.
+However, when adding new marketplace texts you can end up
-keys in tests.
-To change the microcopy file used in tests change the
+with missing marketplace text keys in tests.
+To change the marketplace
-`messages` variable in
+text file used in tests change the `messages` variable in
 [src/util/test-helpers.js](https://github.com/sharetribe/web-template/blob/master/src/util/test-helpers.js)
 to match your language in use, for example: